Overview

 Character: Dense, unstable, evolving

 Best for: Deep bass, percussion, experimental textures.
-Use with Reactions ON for dramatic timbral shifts.
+Use with Reactions ON for dramatic shifts.

 Color Pairing Tips